The [C II] line emission as an interstellar medium probe in the MARIGOLD galaxies: The relation

-Firstly, from the distribution of simulated galaxies at different redshifts in the $[\ion{C}{II}]$-SFR plane, we immediately see an increase in $L_{[\ion{C}{II}]}$ at a given SFR from $z=7$ to $z=3$, which is likely fueled by the buildup of the metal content of galaxies over time.
-We quantify this redshift evolution in Sect.~\ref{sec:cii_sfr_z_evol}.
+Firstly, from the distribution of simulated galaxies at different redshifts in the $[\ion{C}{II}]$-SFR plane, we immediately see an increase in $L_{[\ion{C}{II}]}$ at a given SFR from $z=7$ to $z=3$.
 At $z=3$, our galaxies are well-distributed around the \cite{delooze14} relation and our best fit is in excellent agreement with theirs, while at $z=4$, we obtain a similar relation as \cite{schaerer20} (considering conservative upper limits on [\ion{C}{II}] non-detections to the ALPINE galaxy sample).
 The value of the Spearman's rank correlation coefficient, indicated in each panel in Fig.~\ref{fig:cii_sfr}, increases with time and remains high ($\gtrsim 0.86$) at all redshifts.
 We further find that the scatter $L_{[\ion{C}{II}]}-\mathrm{SFR}$ relation increases with increasing redshift, similar to previous findings by \cite{carniani18} for a sample of $\sim 50$ galaxies at $5 \lesssim z \lesssim 7$.
 In contrast, based on a semi-analytical galaxy formation model coupled to the spectral synthesis code \textsc{Cloudy} \citep{ferland92}, \cite{lagache18} reported a slight decrease in the scatter of the $L_{[\ion{C}{II}]}-\mathrm{SFR}$ relation with redshift.

-The [\ion{C}{II}]-SFR connection on galaxy-wide scales has been investigated in previous numerical studies.
-We compare with these in Sect.~\ref{sec:lit_comparison}.